rminnich/ftq/README.txt

 Makefile
 ftq.c
+ftqcore.c
 ftq.h
 README.txt

-The rest are either experimental or related to the Plan9 port of the code.
+The rest are either experimental or related to the Plan9 port of the code. ftqcore.c is designed to be linked to and called from all kinds of code. ftq.c is the pthreads version.
+It's no longer possible to build without pthreads; all the glibc runtimes initialize pthreads anyway so there's no point in excluding it.

+Plan 9 support is deprecated because nobody cared, and the default Plan 9 timers still suck.

 The ftq_omp.c code is an experimental OpenMP-based FTQ contributed by Brent Gorda from LLNL.